Interstate 49: Bella Vista Bypass

 Following the passing of a ten-year half-cent sales tax measure in 2012, AHTD had acquired sufficient additional revenue to fund the southbound half of the Bella Vista Bypass without tolls.
-Since design work had been completed prior to passing the measure, AHTD was able to let the segment between AR 72 and U.S. Highway 71 Business (US 71B) in February 2014 as the first job of the Connecting Arkansas Program.
+Since design work had been completed prior to passing the measure, AHTD was able to let the segment between AR 72 and U.S. Route 71 Business (US 71B) in February 2014 as the first job of the Connecting Arkansas Program.
 AHTD anticipated completion of this project in 2016.